Hiking: Myths and prejudices

 Nothing can actually happen on a marked trail.

 Prepare yourself, even for easy hikes.
-You should at least know the area roughly, know how to get back and where difficult places are.
+You should at least know the area roughly, how to get back and where difficult places are.
 Knowing where (managed) huts, farms, roads or settlements are can also be helpful in an emergency.

 Surely I don’t need a first aid kit when hiking?

 Hopefully not, but who knows.
 But what does it cost to have at least a small first aid kit with you?
-Most of the time, it also comes with tick tongs, which can definitely be helpful.
+Most of the time, it also comes with tick tongs, which can be helpful.

 You can just call 911 and they will save you.